skokielibrary/spl-content/_content/jenny/services--teachers-schools.markdown

 Give Jenny, the School Services Liason, a call 847-972-5645 / jwilkin@skokielibrary.info

 ### Cards for Teachers
 - Every teacher in a Skokie school can get a library card to check out materials for classroom use.

 ### Request a Resource Bag
 - Request a Resource Bag, a collection of materials selected by librarians on your topic and checked out for you to pick up.
+Send your requests to schoolservices@skokielibrary.info.
+Please include your name, phone number, email address, school, grade level, type of material (Fiction, nonfiction, audio/visual), the subjects or titles for your resources, and the date they are needed by.
+*Please allow one week for your resource bag to be prepared.*

 ### Classroom Sets
 - We have a large collection of classroom sets that include multiple copies of a book that can be used in reading groups or book discussions.